The biggest fish ever to live, and possibly one of the largest animals ever to live too.

 What we do know is that this giant (no matter its size) was a filter-feeder, feeding off of the plankton and phytoplankton drifting through the currents.

-This has been Leedsichthys, this has been me, and you’ve been reading Palaeontology Made Easy.
+This has been Leedsichthys, this has been me, and you’ve been reading Dinosaurs Made Easy.

 Image courtesy of: DK find out!